Budibase/website/content/blog/automation/business-process-optimization.md

 RBAC is one of the easiest and most effective ways to ensure security, without compromising on usability.
 Grant users the perfect level of access for their needs, at the level of data sources, queries, screens, or components.

 With Budibase, it’s never been easier to [implement RBAC](https://budibase.com/blog/app-building/how-to-implement-rbac/) effectively.

-### Free app templates

-Tens of thousands of businesses around the world choose Budibase to build everything from simple workflow tools to complex, highly specialized solutions.
-We can’t speak for them all, but we think Budibase is the smart choice to build custom tools for business process optimization.

-But why just take our word for it?

-We’ve also built more than 50 free, deployable, and fully customizable [app templates](https://budibase.com/templates) to show off what Budibase is capable of.

-To start building better apps, faster, sign up to Budibase for free today.

-Why not also check out our ultimate guide to [business process management](/blog/automation/business-process-management)?